emiliano-gandini-outeda/beyond-fullstack-python/README.md

 ---

-### Project D — **One-click Local HTTPS (mkcert) & Hosts Manager** 🔒🌐
+### Project D : **One-click Local HTTPS (mkcert) & Hosts Manager** 🔒🌐

 **Problem it solves:** Local dev with HTTPS + custom hostnames is fiddly (mkcert + /etc/hosts + docker networks). 🤯

-**What it does:** GUI + CLI that finds local projects (docker-compose / local ports), generates mkcert certs for chosen hostnames, writes to a dev hosts file (or manages DNS via dnsmasq), and configures a local reverse proxy (traefik/nginx) to serve TLS—one button to enable HTTPS for an app.
+**What it does:** GUI + CLI that finds local projects (docker-compose / local ports), generates mkcert certs for chosen hostnames, writes to a dev hosts file (or manages DNS via dnsmasq), and configures a local reverse proxy (traefik/nginx) to serve TLS:one button to enable HTTPS for an app.
 Optionally roll certs into containers automatically. 🎯

 **Why useful:** makes local HTTPS painless for frontend engineers and mobile debugging. 📱